Contact & FAQ’s

 What is the government doing to address the housing problem?

 The former President, Vice President and many leaders of the government that left office in 2018 visited the village.
 They made thankful and complimentary comments but did nothing to support the work.
 They had no plan for the slums.
-The Vice President and 10 government Ministers have visited our work and noted how what we are doing is in line with their aspirations and hopes for the nation.
-We look forward to further interaction to see many lives transformed.
+The Vice President and 10+ current government Ministers have visited our work and noted how what we are doing is in line with their aspirations and hopes for the nation.
+Another election is due in 2023.
+We hope addressing the slums and low cost affordable housing may make the leaders manifestos.

-Freetown City Council have addressed the issue in their structure plan so know they need 280,000 by 2028 (including a backlog of over 150,000).
+Freetown City Council addressed the issue in their structure plan so know they need 280,000 by 2028 (including a backlog of over 150,000).
 They have no resources yet allocated to address the problem.
-The Mayor has visited and started an initiative, which Home Leone has helped formulate.
-She has a goal to develop housing standards and build 5,000 homes in the Freetown Rural area.
-We are working with her to see if we can find a financial model that can deliver the plan and meet international funders requirements.
+The Mayor has visited and started an initiative with leading NGO’s, which Home Leone helped formulate.
+The Mayer of Freetown and Chairman of Western Rural Area agreed a memorandum to build 5,000 homes in the Freetown Rural area.
+Ours remains the only initiative that has delivered its plans.

 What sort of houses are you building?

-We concluded that the core houses will contain a parlour, front veranda, 2 bedrooms, an open kitchen, wash area, wash rooms and latrines.
+Our research and listening concluded that the core houses will contain a parlour, front veranda, 2 bedrooms, an open kitchen, wash area, wash rooms and latrines.
 Drinking and non-drinking water is piped to each home and sanitation is covered by piping waste to distant cess pits and effective drainage.
-Each family is allocated an allotment to grow food.
 The 2 bedrooms and a parlour are inside the private space.
 The kitchen and wash up space is in a public/private setting.
 Each house has a toilet that can be squat or sit and each house shares a shower/wash facility with one other house.
 Each compound measures 29m x 29m, adjusted a bit for tree locations.

 We are using bricks made of compressed soil and 10% cement – a bit like lego blocks.
 Amazingly, God provided our village to be built on the perfect soil for Brick Making.
 Our factory has already produced over 500,000 blocks for use and for sale.